apache/inlong-website/docs/modules/sort-standalone/overview.md

 If the consumption location at the time of offline is no longer within the life cycle of the cache layer, consumption starts from the latest location of the cache layer.

 ### message queues supported by the cache layer
-- Inlong-tubemq
+- Inlong-Tube
 - Apache Pulsar
+- Apache Kafka

 ### supported data storage
-- Apache hive (currently only supports sequence file format)
+- Apache Hive (currently only supports sequence file format)
 - Apache Pulsar
 - Apache Kafka
+- Elasticsearch
+- ClickHouse
+- Tencent CLS

 ### Future planning
-#### support more types of cache layer message queues
-Apache Kafka, etc.

 #### support more kinds of data storage
-HBase, elasticsearch, etc.
+HBase, etc.

 #### support more file formats written to Apache hive
 Orc file, etc.